Balwyn North

 Educational achievement in Balwyn North places it within the top 10% nationally, reflecting strong academic performance and high qualification levels across the community

-Balwyn North has a notably high level of educational attainment among residents aged 15 and above, with 50.7% holding university qualifications compared to the Australian average of 30.4% and the Victorian average of 33.4%.
-This higher-than-average educational attainment positions Balwyn North favourably for knowledge-based opportunities.
-Bachelor degrees are the most common qualification at 32.7%, followed by postgraduate qualifications (13.7%) and graduate diplomas (4.3%).
-Vocational pathways account for 17.4% of qualifications, with advanced diplomas making up 9.7% and certificates 7.7%.
+Balwyn North has a notably high level of educational attainment among its residents aged 15 and above, with 50.7% holding university qualifications.
+This figure exceeds the national average of 30.4% and the Victorian average of 33.4%, indicating a significant educational advantage for the area.
+The most prevalent qualification is the Bachelor degree, held by 32.7% of residents in this age group, followed by postgraduate qualifications at 13.7% and graduate diplomas at 4.3%.
+Vocational pathways are also pursued, with advanced diplomas accounting for 9.7% and certificates for 7.7% of qualifications among those aged 15 and above.

-Educational participation is particularly high in Balwyn North, with 34.1% of residents currently enrolled in formal education.
+Educational participation is notably high in Balwyn North, with 34.1% of residents currently enrolled in formal education.
 This includes 11.7% in secondary education, 9.6% in primary education, and 8.5% pursuing tertiary education.

 Frequently Asked Questions - Education